yonatanbitton/wysiwyr/README.md

 ## SeeTRUE Dataset

 The SeeTRUE dataset is a comprehensive evaluation set for text-to-image and image-to-text generation tasks, with human judgments for whether a given text-image pair is semantically aligned.

+SeeTRUE is available in Huggingface datasets: https://huggingface.co/datasets/yonatanbitton/SeeTRUE

-The dataset is available in S3.
+The dataset is also available in S3.
 You can download the CSV file and images using the following links:

 - SeeTRUE dataset CSV: https://seetrue.s3.amazonaws.com/SeeTRUE_public.csv
 - Images directory: https://seetrue.s3.amazonaws.com/images/